 vi qcloud-redis-product.yml

-Edit the qcloud-redis-product.yml configuration file.
+Configure the qcloud-redis-product.yml file.

-Run the following command to install the exporter and start the service:
+Run the following command to install the exporter and start the service.

 qcloud_exporter --config.file "qcloud-redis-product.yml"